We welcome applications from all backgrounds and ethnicities. You will need to meet some basic eligibility requirements before you can apply.

 If you are a member of the BNP your application will be rejected.
 If you have previously been a member of the BNP, you may not be eligible for appointment.
 Your application will be assessed on an individual basis.

+You can only apply to one force at any one time.
 If you have previously been unsuccessful you must wait at least 6 months from the date of the letter of rejection before you can apply again.

 More help and support

-Or contact the Resource and Succession Planning Team
+Contact the Resource and Succession Planning Team

 Lincolnshire Police Headquarters